freeCodeCamp/freeCodeCamp/guide/english/cloud-development/amazon-aws/index.md

 ## Amazon Web Services

 Amazon Web Services, or AWS for short, is a subsidiary of Amazon.com that provides on-demand cloud computing platforms to individuals, companies and governments on a paid subscription basis with a free-tier option available for 12 months.
-It along with Microsoft's Azure and Google's Cloud Platform are considered the three major public cloud vendors.
+AWS, along with Microsoft's Azure and Google's Cloud Platform, are considered the three major public cloud vendors.

 The technology allows subscribers to have at their disposal a full-fledged virtual cluster of computers, available all the time, through the internet.
 AWS's version of